Dr. Sun Yat-Sen Classical Chinese Garden: History

 The garden is named in honour of Dr. Sun Yat-Sen, a nationalist leader who is considered the "father of modern China."
 The attribution is not arbitrary, as it emphasizes his connection with Vancouver.
 While traveling the world to raise awareness of, and funding for, the Chinese nationalist movement, Sun Yat-Sen stayed in Vancouver on three occasions for extended periods.
 At the time, there was a significant presence of Chinese nationalists in British Columbia, who helped finance the Xinhai Revolution that overthrew the Qing dynasty in 1911.
 Sun Yat Sen subsequently became the first president of the Republic of China.

 The Dr. Sun Yat-Sen Park and Dr. Sun Yat-Sen Classical Chinese Garden are two separate entities, linked by the artificial pond.
 While the Dr. Sun Yat-Sen Classical Chinese Garden is all of the above, the Dr. Sun Yat-Sen Park is a public park built in a Chinese style, with mostly North American materials.

 In popular culture

 The Dr. Sun Yat-Sen Classical Chinese Garden was used as the backdrop for many episodes of Season 4 of Falling Skies.
-The Dr. Sun Yat-Sen Classical Chinese Garden also appears in the 2000 film Romeo Must Die starring Jet Li and Aaliyah, as well as in Season 5 Episode 1 of Psych, titled "Romeo and Juliet and Juliet".
-The Dr. Sun Yat-Sen Classical Chinese Garden was also the site of a calligraphy task during the second episode of The Amazing Race Canada 1.
+The Garden also appears in the 2000 film Romeo Must Die starring Jet Li and Aaliyah, as well as in Season 5 Episode 1 of Psych, titled "Romeo and Juliet and Juliet".
+The Garden was also the site of a calligraphy task during the second episode of The Amazing Race Canada 1.